androchentw/blog-hugo/content/soft/productivity/2023-04-20-3-minute-infographic-chatgpt-mermaid-productivity.en.md

 ## Practical Applications of ChatGPT + Mermaid

+You might think that the Mermaid markdown syntax still looks a bit complicated.
+That's right!
+That's why we let ChatGPT help us generate the syntax templates.
+It's recommended to choose tasks that ChatGPT is good at, such as generating, summarizing, translating, and so on.

 In my example, using a Markmap mind map is more convenient, and Mermaid follows the same principle.
-So, we have:
+So, we can achieve the following things in just 3 minutes:

 1. 🤖 [ChatGPT](https://chat.openai.com/): ChatGPT: Use a Prompt to generate the needed content
 2. 📝 [Mermaid Live Editor](https://mermaid.live/): Directly input the content into Mermaid to generate the chart